Porsche 356/2: The race cars

 About 63 chassis have been produced in total out of which about 50 cars have been fully assembled and finished in Austria.
-The remaining unfinished chassis with Tatra bodies where shipped to Stuttgart and used for the factory and customer racing cars based on the type 514 design, also known as the 356SL.
+The remaining unfinished chassis with Tatra bodies were shipped to Stuttgart and used for the factory and customer racing cars based on the type 514 design, also known as the 356SL.
 Final assembly was performed at either Reutter, Dannenhauer or the Porsche Stuttgart Werk.
 The 356SL cars show some inconsistencies because bodies and chassis have been combined whole or in part after crashes and exported car chassis have been renumbered to the 300x/A range.
 This allowed for the re-use of chassis numbers which prevented the need for new registration and customs paperwork.
 For instance chassis number 356/2-055 has been re-used at least twice.
-These cars also have been equipped with various engines because the engines where replaced after a race or before they were sold, so the original first engine numbers are not known.
-The list below has been assembled based on documents from the Porsche archive which contain detailed chassis and body numbers when Porsche ordered final assembly and modifications at Reutter as wel as from various publications on the many cars still in existence.
-The 11 or 12 Stutgart cars have been produced and modified over a period of 2 years.
-4 cars where initially built for the 1951 24h of Le Mans, and 2 cars where prepared for private entry into various races making them the first dedicated customer racing cars from Porsche.
+These cars also have been equipped with various engines because the engines were replaced after a race or before they were sold, so the original first engine numbers are not known.
+The list below has been assembled based on documents from the Porsche archive which contain detailed chassis and body numbers when Porsche ordered final assembly and modifications at Reutter as well as from various publications on the many cars still in existence.
+The 11 or 12 Stuttgart cars have been produced and modified over a period of 2 years.
+4 cars were initially built for the 1951 24 Hours of Le Mans, and 2 cars were prepared for private entry into various races making them the first dedicated customer racing cars from Porsche.
 After several crashes an extra car was prepared for 1951 Le Mans.
-Another 4 where built for the 1952 racing season.
+Another 4 were built for the 1952 racing season.